chrisfrederickson/nVader/README.md

 `GET http://nvader.azurewebsites.net/goodies?lat={latitude}&lon={longitude}`
 Returns a JSON object

+    {"dist":252.96047122030745,
+    "name":"Powelton Historic District",
-    {"dist":252.96047122030745,"name":"Powelton Historic District","description":"Powelton Village is a neighborhood of mostly Victorian, mostly twin homes in the West Philadelphia section of the United States city of Philadelphia, Pennsylvania.
+    "description":"Powelton Village is a neighborhood of mostly Victorian, mostly twin homes in the West Philadelphia section of the United States city of Philadelphia, Pennsylvania.
 It is a national historic district which is part of University City.
-It extends north from Market Street to Spring Garden Street, east to 32nd Street, west to 40th and Spring Garden Streets, and to 44th and Market Streets.","wikiArticle":"Powelton_Village,_Philadelphia","buildDate":"1902"}
+It extends north from Market Street to Spring Garden Street, east to 32nd Street, west to 40th and Spring Garden Streets, and to 44th and Market Streets.", "wikiArticle":"Powelton_Village,_Philadelphia",
+    "buildDate":"1902"}

 ### Object Parameters